-Have you thought about how your assets are going to be distributed after your death?
-Probably not!
+Have you considered how your assets are going to be distributed after your death?
 We know it can be a difficult topic to approach.
 While no one really likes to think about death, there are many important things you need to know about the legal process surrounding wills and probate.
 Here is how a Probate attorney can help.

 Probate is the name of the legal process of how your assets are distributed after your death.
 The process can happen in two ways:

 - Testate, which means the person died with a will.

 - Or intestate, meaning the person died without a will.